obsdnx/obsdnx/README.md

 1. Designing Data-Intensive Applications
 2. Hacking: The Art of Exploitation

-Alongside the research, I'm interning in AI automation — building automated systems and pipelines in Python/JS.
-Theory is cool but sometimes the simplest applications can be the most useful to businesses.
+Alongside the research, I'm interning in AI automation : building automated systems and pipelines in Python/JS.
+Sometimes the simplest applications can be the most useful to businesses.
 Working on automating different processes using LangChain/LangGraph, multi-agent n8n flows, and scraping scripts.

 <img src="https://raw.githubusercontent.com/obsdnx/obsdnx/output/github-contribution-grid-snake-dark.svg" width="100%" alt="contribution snake" />